 To be sure of the best possible fit, take time to measure your window carefully.
 We suggest using a metal tape measure for accuracy.
 The first step is to decide whether you want your curtains to hang from a track or pole, both of which should be positioned 15cm (6 inches) above the window and extend 15-20cm (6-8 inches) either side.

 Fit the track or pole before taking measurements.
+Watch our video guide to measuring up.

 Measure the total width of the track or pole (excluding the finials) – do not measure the window unless it is wall-to-wall.
 Don’t forget to allow for overlap – this is an additional measurement, normally 2.5cm (1 inch) that allows the hanging curtains to overlap in the middle when they are closed.